dragon-fire-fly/developer_matcher/README.md

 ### Branches

 Branches were utilised within GitHub to help seperate areas of focus and to enable more information to be given about a series of commits and how they relate to the GitHub issues mentioned earlier.
+This was extremely valuable for managing which user story (or other task, such as testing or documentation) was being focused on at the time and helped keep the workflow organised.

 Branching may be performed in in Visual Studio Code or GitPod using the following CLI commands: